Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Approach

 During each iteration, random batches are independently sampled from the buffers of each task and fed to the corresponding encoder~(see Fig.~\ref{alternative_context_training}).
 The outputs of each batch are multiplied to produce the actual and estimated posterior Gaussian distributions for each task.
 The new alternative context encoder is trained to minimize the KL-divergence between the two posterior distributions of all tasks.

-Using the posterior Gaussian distributions for the loss calculation, rather than the output of each individual sample, enables the new encoder to assign different variance for each data sample in the batch.
-For example, non-informative samples with no contact or no overlapping between the peg and the hole should be assigned high variance by the encoder so that they barely affect the posterior distribution.
+Using the posterior Gaussian distributions for the loss calculation, rather than the output of each individual sample, enables the new encoder to assign a different variance to each data sample in the batch.
+For example, non-informative samples with no contact or no overlapping between the peg and the hole should be assigned a high variance by the encoder so that they barely affect the posterior distribution.